RY997/Thesis/control group.md

-- hi welcome to the exercise creation experiment (do not mention IRIS)
-- you will be applying changes to programming exercises

-- while working, please start screen recording! we need a video of your screen
-- do not use AI tools during the process

-- here are your tasks:
-    - experiment 1: your goal is to XYZ, please change the exercise so it ABC
-    - experiment 2: ...
-    - experiment 3: ...

-- after you are done, fill the survey: <link>

----

-**Experiment 1: Replacing Search Algorithms**
+Welcome to the Exercise Creation Experiment!
+In this interactive session, your objective is to adapt programming exercises based on specific requirements.

+During your work, please remember to initiate a screen recording and don't use alternative AI tools.

+Thank you for participating in the Exercise Creation Experiment!
+Happy coding!

+Here are the details for the three experiments:

+## Experiment 1: Applying Content Changes

 **Task:** Your task is to replace binary searching algorithm with jump searching algorithm within the programming exercise.